bifurcation/semver/draft-claise-semver.md

 that want to produce structured specifications, and publishing versions of an evolving specification as RFC makes it difficult to track the specification over time.
-This document outlines recommendations for how working groups can provide semantic versioning and work directly on structured documents while still fitting within established IETF processes.
+This document outlines recommendations for how working groups can provide semantic versioning for, and work directly on, structured documents while still fitting within established IETF processes.